 Of course, members don't have to wait three years or for one of the above events to occur.
 They can request additional reviews but the final decision as to whether to grant one or not lies with the scheme administrator.
 The new limits apply from the start of the next pension year and can't start immediately.

-Let's take a typical example by looking at a scheme's first three pension years.
+Let's take a typical example by looking at a scheme's pension years.
 These form the first reference period:

-As the member's pension fund had performed very well since the maximum amount was first calculated on 1 October 2014, they wanted to draw a higher income.
-Consequently, if on or before 30 September 2016 the member made a request for a new reference date of 1 October 2016 and the scheme administrator agrees, the new reference period for the arrangement will look like this:
+As the member's pension fund had performed very well since the maximum amount was last calculated on 1 October 2017, they want to draw a higher income.
+Consequently, if on or before 30 September 2019 the member makes a request for a new reference date of 1 October 2019 and the scheme administrator agrees, the new reference period for the arrangement will look like this:

 Reaching age 75 is a benefit crystallisation event (BCE) and so the drawdown fund will be tested against the lifetime allowance.
 Obviously, going into drawdown in the first place was also a BCE so, to avoid 'double counting' against the lifetime allowance, the amount originally crystallised when the member went into drawdown is deducted.
 Only the balance (if any) counts as an additional BCE amount.